 How to Grow Cardinal Flower – General Description and Facts

 In the wild, the Cardinal Flower generally grows along streams or ponds, and therefore prefers wet soil.
 Growing in these locations provides it a steady supply of water and generally gives it partial shade as well.
 I’ve observed them along cold mountain spring streams a few miles from where I live.
 In all of my hiking, I’ve never come across a specimen that wasn’t near water.
+An additional benefit of Cardinal Flower is that it is Black Walnut tolerant!
+So, while many plants will not survive when planted near black walnut trees due to Allelopathy, Cardinal Flower will thrive!

 Planted in a grouping it can make an absolutely stunning display of red.
 The more you have, the more likely you will bring in the hummingbirds as they are generally attracted to the color red, and this plant does the trick.